backbencher8/sql-data-warehouse-project/README.md

-# Data Warehouse and Analytics Project
+# Data Warehouse & Analytics Project

+## Overview

-Welcome to the **Data Warehouse & Analytics project** repository This project shows a comprehensive data warehousing & analytics solution, from builiding a data warehouse to generating actionable insights.
-Designed as a portfolio project highlights industry best practises in data engineering & analytics.
+Welcome to the **Data Warehouse & Analytics** project repository.

+This project demonstrates an end-to-end data warehousing and analytics solution, covering the complete process from building a modern data warehouse to generating actionable business insights.
+It serves as a portfolio project that showcases industry best practices in **data engineering** and **data analytics**.

 ---